lilyxia99/leilei-quartz/content/Writings/Expect Film/Disabilities in Scifi.md

 >what do authors ordinarily do when they decide to write about an unfamiliar subject?
 They research.
 They read—in this case recent biographies and autobiographies of people in the group they want to write about are good.
 They talk to members of that group—friends, acquaintances, coworkers, fellow students, even strangers on buses or waiting in lines.

-They research, they read, they talk, and in this case, I want to add another element to it: they act.

-### In What Way?
-#### Documentary

-#### Fiction

-### Half and Half: Mixing, Reflecting and Transparancy
+They research, read and talk, and afterwards, they need to write.
+As a filmmaker, how do I achieve all of those things together?

+### Form: Half Documentary Half Fiction

+The first way I think of is to make a documentary.
+The question I was having all comes thinking from the perspective of people with disability and ask how they feel and how would they choose. *Fixed: The Science/Fiction of Human Enhancement* is a great example that covers all the basic conflict point around the debate of transhumanism, in which opinions from scholars, ordinary people, engineers and many other stakeholders form a spectrum of discussion over this topic.

+What I am interested, however, is not only the discussion of reality.
+What I am interested is the real tendency that's being reflected in the context of science fiction.
+There is a Chinese saying of "纸上得来终觉浅，绝知此事要躬行"（Paper knowledge is shallow, real understanding comes from personal experience.)
+Instead of simply asking about their opinion on existing science fiction work, why not throw ourselves into those world?
+It's probably when one really becomes an individual in those futurescape that they would find out what's really at stake to live in this world.

+Following these purpose, I used role-playing and other strategies which are introduced in the following section to conduct the research, and decided on the having the film be presented as half fiction half documentary.

-#### Strategy: Story As Both Noun and Verb
+### Strategy: Story As Both Noun and Verb

-##### Role Playing and Acting
+#### Role Playing and Acting

 A Role-Playing Game(RPG), is a genre of game in which players assume the roles of characters in a fictional setting.
+When I was playing some TRPG game(Tabletop Role-Playing Game, in Chinese we call it "跑团", which means "run the group"), I feel like I was writing a novel along with other player, a process that combines writing and conversing.
+I see the potential of using this framework to both talk about problems in real life and explore science fiction imagination.

+I asked people with disabilities who are interested in science fiction to imagine themselves as a member of a science fiction work or a future, alien, alternative civilization, and

-RPG can be divided into many sub-categories like ERPG(Electronic Role-Playing Game), TRPG(Tabletop Role-Playing Game), VTRPG (Virtual Tabletop Role-Playing Game) and LARP ( Live Action Role-Playing).
+RPG can be divided into many sub-categories.
 The acting process in this film is similar to a VTRPG: we meet each other virtually through VRChat, and interview-actors need to act out their roles within a narrative through dialogue or narrating actions, just like how players in TRPG do.
 It’s a different from traditional TRPG that is not win or lose in this process, nor are we using strict character building system or any maps to chart our progress.
 It’s not a classic “The Hero’s Journey”, but rather “A Hero’s Day”.

 I use a made-up word called interview-actor to refer the people involved in this project.
 They are not exactly the interviewees in a documentary, nor are they entirely actors.
 While most of what we discussed was based on their story, which stemmed from their own lives, they retain the right to fictionalize the truth; sometimes we chat about real life, and sometimes we made up things, and in the film, the two are not strictly distinguished, so that the audience can't tell the truth from the false.
-##### VR
+#### VR

  Interviews in reality and interviews in virtual reality have their pros and cons, and their focuses are different.
 Documentary filmmaking in reality seeks a sense of "realism" - even if that "realism" is in question.
 If I were making a documentary in reality, I would probably go and stay at their home for a few days, meet them on several trips, film them with a camera, and even spy on their every gesture.
 I would want to get as much footage as possible in order to present their kernel of personality, rather than a performance for the camera.